zzxjz/mikage-dev/README.md

 * `cmake .. -G Ninja --toolchain conan_toolchain.cmake -DCMAKE_BUILD_TYPE=Release`
 * `ninja && sudo ninja install`

+NOTE: On Linux, Vulkan libraries are also required and will NOT be built by Conan.

 Some dependencies may be provided by system packages instead of building them via Conan.
 To enable this behavior, add the following to your Conan profile (`~/.conan2/profiles/default`):